FabioLolix/distroware.gitlab.io/RaspberryPi_OS.md

 	Suse Linux Enterprise Server, 12 Service Pack 2, but please note that SUSE doesn't offer commercial support for it.
 	Uses Btrfs for the root file system and IceWM (ICE Window Manager) is used as default desktop environment.
-	Also	, GCC 6 is integrated and recommended for compiling programs from sources.
+	Also GCC 6 is integrated and recommended for compiling programs from sources.
-	Upstream non Raspberry Pi foundation kernel ??
+	(Lolix note, Upstream or downstream kernel?)

 * http://tinyurl.com/slespi
 * https://www.suse.com/communities/blog/suse-linux-enterprise-server-raspberry-pi/